hamiltonrichard/NotesFromTheDockerWorkshopBook/NotesFromTheDockerWorkshopBook.md

 To clean up, you can execute ```docker image prune```.

 ### Exercise 3.02 Notes

+Review the Dockerfile from this repository if you are using it.
+You'll need to modify the docker file for later exercises.

 **IF** you wanted to get rid of all the images on a system then you can use ```docker rmi -f $(docker images -a -q).
 The output would look something like this:

 ```